 Turn Your Raw Data Into Compelling Stories

-In recent years, donors are have become more discerning in choosing where to give, and specific facts about your cause and impact can lend credibility to your organization.
-However, research has shown that using statistics to demonstrate the scope of a problem may actually result in apathy and inaction (a concept sometimes known as psychic numbing).
+In recent years, donors have become more discerning in choosing where to give.
+Specific facts about your cause and impact can lend credibility to your organization.
+However, using statistics to demonstrate the scope of a problem may result in apathy and inaction called psychic numbing.
 So how do you use facts about your cause to create compelling appeals?

 The Three Steps of Turning a Fact into an Appeal

 - Start With an Attention-grabbing Fact

 Psychologists theorize that charitable donations are closely tied to a donor’s emotional reaction.
 But in today’s data-driven society donors also want to know why they should give.
 A good appeal includes the evidence behind your ask, but frames it in a personal, real way to the donor.

 If your cause can be summed up in a shocking statistic, you might have the beginning of an appeal.
 Use the fact as a title or headline and then take a magnifying glass to it.
 Since readers lose interest quickly, an attention-grabbing fact or statistic provides a quick point of entry into the story.